CiscoDevNet/graphyte/docs/templates.md

 ![template_xml.jpg](img/template_xml.jpg)

-In the example some of the character data fields include parameters that are highlighted in the viewer, while others have fixed values.
-A character data field may have fixed parts and parameters at the same time.
+In the example above some of the character data fields include parameters that are highlighted in the viewer, while others have fixed values.
+A character data field may combine fixed parts and parameters at the same time.